TomJ-G/SmallScriptsForCrystallography/README.md

 **How to use it?**
 Let's say that we want to plot a, b, c and V in dependence of increasing temperature.
 First we need to perform search and create DataFrame object:

+*!All data on plots comes from "faked" data i.e. I used standard CIF files but changed a, b, c, V and Temp. values to false ones, not associated with any real published data!*

     from KrystalograPy import SearchInCif, MakeDF, plotSplit

     root_path = r"C:\cifdata\"